cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P3: "And it's going to the first table, which is the performance data table with with that profile hash that we just talked about.
 So it's like a foreign key for for that table."
     - P3: "performance data is acts as sort of the main table, if you look at it from a relational database management system, our relational database management model"
     - P5 uses the term 'view' but not in a vis way.
+    - P7 talks about indexing extensively
+    - P7 "In a way [EnsembleAPI Object] is almost just like a, it's really almost as like a graph database to be honest."

 Drawing Anxiety/Test Anxiety
 - P1: "Yeah, so, I'm not an artist, but I think you'll probably get the idea", "Did I do good?"